-To lodge a complaint against a registered Code Enforcement Officer (CEO), a complaint form (PDF file) must be completed and the charges sworn or attested to by the person alleging them.
+To lodge a complaint against a registered Code Enforcement Officer (CEO), an online complaint form must be completed and the charges sworn or attested to by the person alleging them.
 The Complaint Form must be mailed to the Office of Investigations and Enforcement (OIE) along with sufficient documentation to support the allegations.

 Upon receipt of the complaint form and all supporting documentation, OIE staff will analyze the documents and determine if the information meets the criterion necessary to lodge a formal complaint.
 If the complaint is valid, based on the criterion established by statute, a case number will be assigned to the complaint and the respondent will be given the opportunity to answer all charges.